Die for You (The Weeknd song): Ariana Grande remix

 A remix of "Die for You" with American singer-songwriter Ariana Grande was released on February 24, 2023, alongside an accompanying lyric video uploaded to YouTube.
 On February 21, 2023, Grande shared a video on social media of her working on the remix, which was recorded whilst she was filming for the film adaptation of the musical Wicked.
 The song marks the fourth collaboration between the Weeknd and Grande, after "Love Me Harder" (2014), "Off the Table" (2020), and the remix of "Save Your Tears" (2021).
 It was later included on the deluxe edition of Starboy with its release on March 10, 2023.

-The remix was a commercial success in the United States, peaking at number one on the Billboard Hot 100.
+The remix was a commercial success and peaked at number one on the US Billboard Hot 100.
 It became the seventh number-one single on the chart for both artists, and ranked as the seventh best-performing song of the year on the year-end Hot 100 chart of 2023.
 The remix also peaked at number one in Malaysia, the Philippines, Singapore, and Vietnam, and number two on the Billboard Global 200 and the Canadian Hot 100.
 According to the International Federation of the Phonographic Industry (IFPI), the remix ended the year as the fourth best-selling global single of 2023, earning 1.78 billion subscription streams equivalents globally.